 - Open the soundflower.pkg file again and complete installation

-There are two known issues when streaming sound on windows.
-One is because 5.1 surround sound is not supported and the other is on low-power consumption devices like notebooks and tablets.
+There are two known issues when streaming sound on windows; One is 5.1 surround sound is not supported and the other is low-power consumption devices like notebooks and tablets.

-Symptom: Audio continues to sound from Computer at the same time as on the streamed screen.
+Symptom: Audio continues to sound from the Computer at the same time as on the screen.